FRC1257/research-2020/README.md

 * September 20, 2019: revisited the project.
 Made it compatible with WPILib 4.1.
 * September 24, 2019: I learned the hard way that `int` divided by `int` returns an `int` and not a `double`, and that screwed over half my code.
 So I fixed that.
 Anyhow, the spline works as expected.
 Also, `Math.floor()` returns a double for some reason.
 * September 26, 2019: more `int` divided by `int` issues.
 Honestly unproductive.
 * October 1, 2019: Fixed `PathGenerator` to decrease `lookaheadRadius` by 0.1 if it doesn't find a lookahead point.
+* October 7, 2019: Triple-checked `PathGenerator` and `Spline`.
+It works.
+* October 10, 2019: I have no idea what WPILib is doing with their documentation.
+But I made `currentLookaheadPoint` easier to find and use in the methods.
+Once WPILib gets their documentation straight I'll do restructure of the command statements.
+I'll prepare to start PID tuning soon.